hosuzuki/log/0_daily/3_mar.md

 - worked on the minitalk project for 5 hours :100:
 - 9 contributions on GitHub
 - finished final draft of the minitalk project

+<br><h3>:pushpin: 3/8</h3>
+:dart: Plan

+- work on the minitalk project for 5 hours
+- 10 contributions on GitHub
+- submit the minitalk and get reviewed by one person